TinusgragLin/slices-2020-march-to-june/ml-note/Machine-Learning-Note-2.md

    $$ D=[\vec{X_1},\vec{X_2},\cdots,\vec{X_m}] $$

-5. Calculate Gradient in Matrix Notation and Use It
+5. Calculate Gradient in Matrix Notation and Use Matrix Opration

    In practice, we may rewrite everything in matrix notation: